megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 });
 ```

-This is the addition to the `.csproj` file:
+This is the addition that the `.csproj` file needs in order to bundle the frontend assets during `dotnet build`:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">